-- An estimated 310,000 jobs would be served by the project, which corresponds to a High rating according to FTA benchmarks.
+- An estimated 310,000 jobs would be served by the project, which corresponds to a High rating by FTA benchmarks.
 Average population density across all station areas is 3,300 persons per square mile, corresponding to a Medium-Low rating.
-In the downtown Minneapolis core, daily parking fees averaged \$13 in 2012, which corresponds with a Medium-High rating.
-The proportion of LBAR housing in the project corridor compared to the proportion in the county through which the project travels is 1.54, which corresponds to a Medium rating. - Downtown Minneapolis features dense development.
-Other station areas in Minneapolis and inner suburbs feature moderate-density development and industrial and warehousing uses that could be redeveloped in the future.
-Outer-suburban station areas generally include large office park developments. - Most station areas have full pedestrian system coverage.
+In the downtown Minneapolis core, daily parking fees averaged \$13 in 2012, which corresponds to a Medium-High rating.
+The proportion of LBAR housing in the project corridor compared to the proportion in the county through which the project travels is 1.52, which corresponds to a Medium rating. - Downtown Minneapolis features dense development.
+Other station areas in Minneapolis and the inner suburbs feature moderate-density development and industrial and warehousing uses that could be redeveloped in the future, while the outer-suburban station areas generally include large office park developments. - Most of the stations have full pedestrian system coverage throughout the entire station area.